Alfresco/docs-alfresco/saml-module/latest/develop/index.md

 ## Proxies and clustering

-There are a number of recommendations when running SAML SSO for Alfresco behind a proxy.
+There are a number of recommendations when running SAML for Alfresco behind a proxy.

 Make sure that the IdP is accessible to the client applications.
 At a minimum, configure the `alfresco.host`, `alfresco.port`, and `alfresco.protocol` properties to use the correct values of the proxy server.
 For more information, see [sysAdmin subsystem properties](LINK).
 For deploying Alfresco with a reverse proxy, see [Deploying Alfresco with a different context path](LINK).